 The macula is the area of our retina responsible for central vision – it has a much higher concentration of receptors than the peripheral retina.
 Age-related Macular Degeneration (AMD) is a condition in which the macula is damaged, causing a distortion or even loss of central vision.
 It is the most common cause of severe vision loss among people over 65.

 There are two types:

 Dry AMD is by far the most common, and occurs when the receptors in the macula begin to slowly break down.
 Yellowish deposits called “drusen” can be seen in the area.
-Vision loss can be significant, but usually much less so than with wet AMD.
+Vision loss can be significant, but usually much less so than with wet AMD, unless significant scarring occurs.

 In the wet form, abnormal and fragile vessels grow under the macula.
 The vessels leak blood and fluid, causing rapid and severe damage to the macula.
 Vision loss is usually devastating.